-WHEREAS, at its October 26, 2020 meeting, the City Council considered the Subcommittee's recommendations, as well as public input, and stated its belief that an approximate five-year amortization period, commencing on the effective date of the Amortization Program and ending five years thereafter, would: (1) offer a reasonable time period for the oil field operator to wind down production activities, schedule appropriate resources for the plug nonconforming oil wells, remove nonconforming production-related equipment, restore the oil use premises and secure requisite bonding prior to initiating any decommissioning work; (2) provide for an adequate time period to facilitate "just transition" (i.e., training of workers and adaption of clean-energy programs), completion of environmental assessment and remediation studies and opportunity to outreach with stakeholders; and (3) allow for a reasonable timeframe during which the logistics necessary to decommission nonconforming oil and gas uses within the City in a safe and secure manner can be coordinated and balanced with the urgent concerns and objectives.
-Specific objectives expressed at the August 13, 2020 City Council meeting, which included:
+WHEREAS, at its October 26, 2020 meeting, the City Council considered the Subcommittee's recommendations, as well as public input, and stated its belief that an approximate five-year amortization period, commencing on the effective date of the Amortization Program and ending five years thereafter, would: (1) offer a reasonable time period for the oil field operator to wind down production activities, schedule appropriate resources to plug nonconforming oil wells, remove nonconforming production-related equipment, restore the oil use premises and secure requisite bonding prior to initiating any decommissioning work; (2) provide for an adequate time period to facilitate "just transition" (i.e., training of workers and adaption of clean-energy programs), completion of environmental assessment and remediation studies and opportunity to outreach with stakeholders; and (3) allow for a reasonable timeframe during which the logistics necessary to decommission nonconforming oil and gas uses within the City in a safe and secure manner can be coordinated and balanced with the following urgent concerns and objectives expressed at the August 13, 2020 City Council meeting:

-- Desire to eliminate long-standing nonconforming oil and gas uses; - Improve land use consistency and compatibility issues between those activities conducted in the City IOF area and other surrounding community uses; - Eliminate growing concern and lack of continuity resulting from a continuous change of oil field operators, as experienced in recent history, that may have limited interest to invest in maximizing compliance and compatibility with Culver City standards and objectives; - Desire to replace obsolete industrialized oil-production uses with modern urban uses that are determined by the City to be compatible and more directly beneficial within the current urban context and evolving character of the adjacent community; - Acknowledge and affirm the role of the City's comprehensive General Plan Update, which is currently underway, and seek to accommodate a shift in policy through reevaluation of long-range objectives for the oil field area; - Enhance public health, safety and welfare, and protection of the environment by eliminating and safely removing aged and outdated infrastructure that is vulnerable to failure and poses a threat to public safety and damage to the environment and by minimizing exposure to risk of upset arising from oil and gas facilities due to seismic events; - Prioritize the public health, safety and welfare of the community and develop a strategy for end-of-life considerations for the City IOF; - Embrace State-wide trends that include plans to transition to clean, renewable energy by 2045 and to reduce reliance on fossil-fuels and vehicles that utilize fossil-fuels by 2035; - Actively contribute toward goals to manage and reduce global climate change through elimination of oil extraction and production activities that generate greenhouse gas emissions while simultaneously contributing toward a reduction in the carbon footprint by leading a transition away from fossil fuels; and - Minimize inordinate use of City staff and financial resources spent toward enforcement of regulations applicable to the City IOF, which may be unproductive; and period for the amortization of nonconforming oil and gas uses within the City and authorizing preparation of a program to resolve and remove nonconforming oil and gas uses in a balanced and expedited manner; and
+- Desire to eliminate long-standing nonconforming oil and gas uses; - Improve land use consistency and compatibility issues between those activities conducted in the City IOF area and other surrounding community uses; - Eliminate growing concern and lack of continuity resulting from a continuous change of oil field operators, as experienced in recent history, that may have limited interest to invest in maximizing compliance and compatibility with Culver City standards and objectives; - Desire to replace obsolete industrialized oil-production uses with modern urban uses that are determined by the City to be compatible and more directly beneficial within the current urban context and evolving character of the adjacent community; - Acknowledge and affirm the role of the City's comprehensive General Plan Update, which is in progress, and seek to accommodate a shift in policy through reevaluation of long-range objectives for the oil field area: - Enhance public health, safety and welfare, and protection of the environment by eliminating and safely removing aged and outdated infrastructure that is vulnerable to failure and poses a threat to public safety and damage to the environment and by minimizing exposure to risk of upset arising from oil and gas facilities due to seismic events; - Prioritize the public health, safety and welfare of the community and develop a strategy for end-of-life considerations for the City IOF; - Embrace State-wide trends that include plans to transition to clean. renewable energy by 2045 and to reduce reliance on fossil-fuels and vehicles that utilize fossil-fuels by 2035; - Actively contribute toward goals to manage and reduce global climate change through elimination of oil extraction and production activities that generate greenhouse gas emissions while simultaneously contributing toward a reduction in the carbon footprint by leading a transition away from fossil fuels; and

+Minimize inordinate use of City staff and financial resources spent toward enforcement of regulations applicable to the City IOF, which may be unproductive; and

-WHEREAS, after considering public input at the October 26, 2020 meeting, and the foregoing Subcommittee recommendations, the City Council adopted Resolution No. 2020-R100, declaring its intent to evaluate the establishment of an approximate five-year phase-out
+WHEREAS, after considering public input at the October 26, 2020 meeting, and the foregoing Subcommittee recommendations, the City Council adopted Resolution No. 2020-R100, declaring its intent to evaluate the establishment of an approximate five-year phase-out period for the amortization of nonconforming oil and gas uses within the City and authorizing preparation of a program to resolve and remove nonconforming oil and gas uses in a balanced and expedited manner; and